pascall-de-creator/pascall-de-creator/README.md

 I am a software developer from the Milky Way, currently working from my basement, with a knack for building cool stuff.

-My interests include web development, blazingly fast algorithms, data structures, Linux (I use Arch, btw), open-source, and other normal human activities like food.
+My interests include web development, blazingly fast algorithms, data structures, Linux (I use Nixos, btw), open-source, and other normal human activities like food.
 > Recently started to like writing test (let's not push it).

 ## 🔧 Technologies & Tools